flexd/slackinviter/README.md

 ## Features
 * A username and email field.
-* Recaptha, meaning that you can verify your people signing up.
+* Recaptcha, meaning that you can verify your people signing up.
 This means no bot spam.
 * Picture of Slack chat logo.
 * Free hosting using Heroku.
 * Easy to set up, and quick and easy to use!